sambit2/sambit2.github.io/currentnews.md

 </script>

 ## Recent News
+- **[May 2021]** Working on the third round of revisions for the IEEE TLT literature review article to be submitted in May 2021
+- **[May 2021]** Journal article is published in Sensors special issue after minor revisions.
+Details to access the open access article can be found in the following tweet and also in the publications section
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">So happy that our article: &quot;Towards Automatic Collaboration Analytics for Group Speech Data Using Learning Analytics&quot; with Maren, Marcel, Marcus and Hendrik is hot🔥off the press.
+It is open access, published in the sensors journal special issue and can be found using this link👇 <a href="https://t.co/it0yZEW1A3">pic.twitter.com/it0yZEW1A3</a></p>&mdash; Sambit Praharaj (@SambitPhD) <a href="https://twitter.com/SambitPhD/status/1388754277552766976?ref_src=twsrc%5Etfw">May 2, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+- **[March 2021]** Submitted a journal article for <a href="https://www.mdpi.com/journal/sensors">MDPI Sensors Journal</a> Special Issue <a href="https://www.mdpi.com/journal/sensors/special_issues/sdei">"From Sensor Data to Educational Insights"</a>.
 - **[December 2020]** Working on the second round of revisions for the IEEE TLT literature review article to be submitted in Jan 2021
 - **[October 2020]** Collected audio data in Dutch language for initial prototype development and testing and writing the third article during the PhD to be submitted in Jan 2021
 - **[March 2020]** Attending the LAK conference 2020 at <s>Frankfurt</s> my home completely online because of the sudden unexpected situation caused due to the COVID 19 outbreak in Netherlands and Europe after China!